-Interest expense and other expense, net for the three months ended March 31, 2017 and 2016 was \$8.3 million and \$8.2 million, respectively.
+Interest expense and other expense, net for the three and nine months ended September 30, 2017 was \$8.4 million and \$25.1 million, respectively, compared to \$8.3 million and \$24.2 million, respectively, for the same periods in 2016.
 Interest expense and other expense, net consists primarily of interest expense and the amortization of issuance costs from our Convertible Notes and Senior Secured Notes and the amortization of the debt discount on the Convertible Notes.
 Other expense and income were not significant.
-We expect interest and other expense (income) in 2017 to remain relatively consistent with 2016 levels.
+We expect interest and other expense (income) for the fourth quarter of 2017 to remain relatively consistent with the levels from the first nine months of 2017.